The online application will be available by New Year.

 The tutors will offer coaching and workshops on various aspects of Renaissance performance.
 Music will be provided, but you are also encouraged to bring your own sets of parts and scores if you wish.
 Alternatively, feel free to join the growing number of people saving paper by using iPads and downloading music from the course Dropbox.

-Participants should arrive in time for the concert at 4pm on Sunday 2 August.
-The course ends with breakfast on Sunday 9 August.
+Participants should arrive in time for the welcome at 4pm on Sunday 1 August.
+The course ends with breakfast on Sunday 8 August.

 Is the Renaissance course for me?

 We welcome applications from confident singers, and from players of Renaissance instruments at A=440 including viols, lutes, Renaissance recorders and flutes, cornetts, sackbuts, crumhorns, shawms and curtals.
 Recorder players should be familiar with all instruments in the descant to bass range, unless offering another instrument or voice as well; viol players are encourage to bring Renaissance as well as Baroque instruments, but it might be possible to borrow Renaissance viols during the course.

 All applicants should have a good standard of sight-reading and be able to hold a line confidently on their own.
 Singers may be encouraged to take solo parts as well as singing in ensembles.
 Those applying as instrumentalists will also have opportunities to sing if they wish.
 Non-singing/playing observers are welcome if we have space.
 Pre-formed vocal consorts are especially encouraged to apply.